MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 <!-- is the Ref link enough, or link to a long section in regular docs? -->

-## Event Handlers on the Environment Object
+## Event handlers on the environment object

 If any of your app's event handlers on the [environment object][CreateCoreWebView2Environment] hold a reference to the environment object, and the app simply releases the reference to the environment and event handlers without removing the event handlers, there might be a circular reference between the environment object and handler objects, which will leak memory.

-In order to prevent this memory leak:
+To prevent such a memory leak:
 *  For any added event handler, remove the event handler before releasing the environment object.
 *  Avoid holding a reference to the environment object in the event handlers.
 The handler can access the environment object from the sender argument of the "event completed" callback.
-*   If you want the app to hold a reference to any WebView2 object, try to use a weak reference whenever possible.
+*  If you want the app to hold a reference to a WebView2 object, use a weak reference whenever possible.

 ## Follow recommended WebView2 security best practices